hnbeck/ECGraphEditor/README.md

 # ECGraphEditor
 A small tool to connect to a Neo4j database, edit the network and write it back.

-**This software is pre-alpha, if you want to use it do it at your own risk !
+** currently under development.
+The version of tag V_0.03 is somewhat usable ** ** Objectiv of current work is to implement a meta graph defining propery-label relations instead of old listboxes** **This software is pre-alpha, if you want to use it do it at your own risk !
 Your Neo4j database may be changed** It is intended for non-commercial and non-productive use only.